 The size of the motor determines how well the rotary tool will cut through your workpiece.
 For obvious reasons, a stronger motor is ideal since it’ll allow you to carve any material, including wood.
-The minimum motor rating we’d recommend for wood engraving would be 1 amp, though it’s not going to be too difficult to find a much powerful motor than that.
+The minimum motor rating we’d recommend for wood engraving would be 1 amp, though it’s not going to be too difficult to find a much more powerful motor than that.

 However, a truly versatile rotary tool should have a variable speed dial or pre-settings.
-Some models let you change the speed of the bit on the fly while others require you shut it off when switching between gears.
+Some models let you change the speed of the bit on the fly while others require you to shut it off when switching between gears.
 The mechanism used to change speeds is up to you based on personal preference; what’s important is that it can deliver between 5,000 RPM and upwards of 30,000 RPM.

 The two most commonly used materials to make rotary engraving bits are carbide tungsten and high-speed steel.
 Carbide bits are considerably more expensive but last longer and do not dull as easily.
-HSS bits are cheaper and dull much more easily than carbide, but if you don’t use your rotary tool regularly, then HSS bits can actually be more cost-effective.
+HSS bits are cheaper and dull much more easily than carbide, but if you don’t use your rotary tool regularly, then HSS bits can be more cost-effective.